Selected Essays of William Hazlitt, 1778-1830 |

 Página 188

-Do not make a surfeit of friendship , through over - sanguine enthusiasm , nor expect it to last for ever .
-Always speak well of those with whom you have once been intimate , or take some part of the censure you bestow on them to ...
+... expect it to last for ever .
+Always speak well of those with whom you have once been intimate , or take some part of ... expecting to see it much better than it is ; and do not gratify the enemies of liberty by putting 188 ON LIFE IN GENERAL.

-Do not make a surfeit of friendship , through over - sanguine enthusiasm , nor expect it to last for ever .
-Always speak well of those with whom you have once been intimate , or take some part of the censure you bestow on them to ...
+... expect it to last for ever .
+Always speak well of those with whom you have once been intimate , or take some part of ... expecting to see it much better than it is ; and do not gratify the enemies of liberty by putting 188 ON LIFE IN GENERAL.

 Contenido